 A Duffle Bag or Duffel Bag (American) aka a Kit Bag is traditionally a cylindrical bag made of canvas, leather or other sturdy, real or synthetic materials that feature a drawstring closure.
 Carried over the shoulder or on the back, it was originally used by the military.
 So much so, it was often called a Sea Bag by the marines and sailors in particular.

 The structure of the then Duffle Bag, had a vertical shape that had an opening at the top.
 Having no typical rigidity found in most bags, enabled it to adapt to various situations and positioning.
 This was great for the service men especially on commutes.

-Over the years, Duffle Bags have evolved and hence received several changes that include its silhouette, structure and usage among other qualities that now cater to civilians from different walks of life.
-Today Duffle Bags are used for sports, travel and recreation and are available in different sizes, colours and materials to better serve various purposes.
+Over the years, Duffle Bags have evolved, and hence, received several changes that include its silhouette, structure and usage among other qualities that now cater to civilians from different walks of life.
+Today Duffle Bags are used for sports, travel and recreation and are available in different sizes, colors and materials to better serve various purposes.

 Duffle Bag Past

 Not knowing the origins of Duffle Bags would leave this post incomplete.
 So let’s go through a quick history of this world-wide favorite.
 While the true origin of the name ‘Duffle Bag’ is still a debate, many are of the belief that Duffle Bags received their name from ‘Duffel’ a town in Flanders, Belgium.